Compactified Jacobians as Mumford models: Line bundles and torsion free sheaves

 \begin{rmk} The isomorphism between $\hX_S$ and $\PP_X(F)$ over $X$ is not canonical, and the set of choices for this isomorphism is a torsor over $\Aut_X(\hX_S) \cong \GG_m^S$.
 To see this, choose an identification of the two preimages of each node in $S$ with $0$ and $\infty$ and let the corresponding $\GG_m$ factor act by rescaling the coordinate of the corresponding exceptional component.
 Note that $\Aut_X(\hX_S) \cong \GG_m^S$ also acts transitively on the set of isomorphism classes of line bundles of multidegree $\hud_S$ on $\hX_S$ whose restriction to $X^\nu_S$ is isomorphic to $\nu^{[*]} F$. \end{rmk}

-\begin{prop} The maps taking $F$ to $\nu^{[*]}F$ and to the tautological bundle on $\PP_X(F) \cong \hX_S$ induce bijections between \begin{enumerate} \item isomorphism classes of rank 1 torsion free sheaves of type $(S,\ud)$ on $X$, \item isomorphism classes of line bundles of multidegree $\ud$ on $X^\nu_S$, and \item $\Aut_X(\hX_S)$-orbits of isomorphism classes of line bundles of multidegree $\hud_S$. \end{enumerate}
+\begin{prop} The maps taking $F$ to $\nu^{[*]}F$ and to the collection of line bundles obtained by pulling back the tautological line bundle under isomorphisms $\hX_S\cong \mathbb{P}_X(F)$ over $X$ induce bijections between \begin{enumerate} \item isomorphism classes of rank 1 torsion free sheaves of type $(S,\ud)$ on $X$, \item isomorphism classes of line bundles of multidegree $\ud$ on $X^\nu_S$, and \item $\Aut_X(\hX_S)$-orbits of isomorphism classes of line bundles of multidegree $\hud_S$ on $\hX_S$. \end{enumerate}

 \end{prop}

 \begin{proof} The inverses take a line bundle $L$ on $X^\nu_S$ (respectively, $\hX_S$) to the torsion free sheaf $\nu_* L$ (respectively, $\pi_* L$).
 See also \cite[Lemmas 1.5 and 1.9]{Alexeev04}. \end{proof}